Hasunemiku2015/InventoryGuiAPI/README.md

     glint: false           #Optional,  configures if the item should have a enchantment glint.
     child: ''              #Optional,  this configures the child gui of this slot.

-  1:                       #"Optional", this is the itemslot config.
+  1:                       #"Optional", this is the item-slot config.
     item: AIR
     name: '&0name2'
     lore: